sjlim-hub/coursera_capstone_project/README.md

 # coursera_capstone_project
-This repository contains my capstone project for the Applied Data Science course on Coursera.
+This repository contains my capstone project for the Applied Data Science course by IBM on Coursera.